syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### LongPressedCommand

-SfCalendar includes a built-in event called `LongPressed` and invokes this event through the [LongPressedCommand]() whenever the calendar view is long pressed, with the `CalendarLongPressedEventArgs` passed as parameter.
+The SfCalendar includes a built-in event called `LongPressed`, which is triggered when the calendar view is long pressed.
+This event can be invoked through the [LongPressedCommand](), with the `CalendarLongPressedEventArgs` passed as a parameter.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}